If you haven’t yet, please subscribe at the new blog address HERE.

 (I used to be able to write at work; unfortunately, things are more stressful now than they used to be.)

 Art can be born of any action.
 The artist has to take a germ of an idea and go from there.

 Any art takes a commitment.
 The artist has to be able to carve out time from the day to create.

 It’s a daunting task, but you can find inspiration everywhere.

-Filed under: books, DIY, editing, Finding Cadence, indie publishing, Joanne Huspek, reading, rewriting, womens literature, writing | Tagged: adverbs, descriptors, don't overdo, hooker heels, how not to write, writing | Leave a comment »
+Filed under: books, editing, Finding Cadence, indie publishing, Joanne Huspek, reading, rewriting, Self publishing, womens literature, writing | Tagged: finding time, inspiration, monday blogs, rewriting, writing | Leave a comment »